yimingpeng/rl-library/trunk/rl-competition/README.txt

 *****

 ----------------------------------------------------
-6 :: TRAINERS (Mountain Car, Tetris, and Helcopter Control)
+6 :: TRAINERS (Mountain Car, Tetris, Helicopter Control, and Polyathlon)
 ----------------------------------------------------
 Trainers are programs that put an agent into an environment and control the experiment.
 Sample trainers are located in the /trainers directory.